jacoscaz/instant-relay/README.md

 A `Bus` is a strongly-typed communication channel which multiple consumers may subscribe to and which multiple producers may publish to.
-Each bus is typed according to which messages may be published to it.
+Each bus is typed according to the message that may be published to it.

 ```ts
 const number_bus = new Bus<number>();